How to Get Rid of Rats in Attic, Walls & House?

 Listen, Track, and Trap Along Wall Routes

-• ◉ Most noise happens at night
+• ◉ Most wall noise happens at night

 Step 2: Look for signs nearby